 Brushing a wood to help bring out the natural texture and grain can also change the color slightly.
 This Artisan Brushed White Oak flooring is lighter in tone along the grain, with the lower areas becoming increasingly darker.
 And despite the chocolate overtones, the grey of the white oak shows through as well.
-It’s these variations that help make each chocolate brown wood floor unique, giving it a lot of its appeal.
+It’s these variations that help make each chocolate brown hardwood floor unique, giving it a lot of its appeal.

 Chocolate Brown Wood Flooring Design Ideas

 Because different woods can take on the dark chocolate color in different ways, you may find that one may be a better fit to your home than another.
 Check out these 6 design ideas to get some inspiration for adding dark wood floors to your next diy project or professional remodel.